Ecclestone says "bit stupid" to pay German banker

 Ecclestone, 81, told Reuters that Gribkowsky had been putting him under pressure over his tax affairs.
-He paid some 10 million pounds to the banker to "keep him quiet" and not as alleged to smooth the sale of the Formula One stake to private equity firm CVC Capital Partners CVC.UL.
+He paid some 10 million pounds ($16 million) to the banker to "keep him quiet" and not as alleged to smooth the sale of the Formula One stake to private equity firm CVC Capital Partners.

-Gribkowsky is on trial for breach of trust and tax evasion over a payment of 45 million euros he received and a judge has said he could face nine years in prison.
+Gribkowsky is on trial for breach of trust and tax evasion over a payment of 45 million euros ($57 million) he received and a judge has said he could face nine years in prison.

 "I have always said that we gave him money but it was not for what he said," said Ecclestone, who appeared as a witness at the trial last November.